Managers Safeguarding Level 5 Accredited Course

 What is the location, date and time of the course?

-The course will first run in the Kayani Avenue, Red Community Centre, London.
-The post code of the venue is N42HF.
-The course will be delivered over two days, the 16th and 17th of December 2019 between 10am and 4pm.
+The course will run 3 times throughout 2020 at the Kayani Avenue, Redmond Community Centre, London.
+The post code of the venue is N4 2HF.
+The course will be delivered over two days between 10am and 4pm on:

-The course will then run again in the Jericho Foundation 196-198, Edward Road, Balsall Heath, Birmingham.
+The course will also run 3 times throughout 2020 at the Jericho Foundation 196-198, Edward Road, Birmingham.
 The post code of the venue is B129LX .
-The course will be delivered over two days, the 5th and 6th of March 2020 between 10am and 4pm.
+The course will be delivered over two days between 10am and 4pm on:

 What is the cost of the course and what are the payment options?

-The cost of the course is £530 + £106 VAT.
+The cost of the course is £547 + VAT + Admin Fees; £699 in total.
 This needs to be paid before the start of the training.
-If you book a place on the course on the day of the taster session, you will receive a £30 discount.
-Refunds will only be applicable if a 30 days notice is provided.
-You can us pay over monthly/termly installments.
+Refunds will only be applicable if at least 30 days’ notice is given before the course start date.
+Tickets cannot be transferred to alternative course dates.
+Admin fees are non-refundable as per Terms and Conditions.
+You can pay over termly instalments.
 Please do contact us to discuss payment options that would be suitable to you.
-You contact us via email at email@example.com or call us on 01442 531105.
+You contact us via email at firstname.lastname@example.org or call us on 01442 531105.

-You can book a spot onto the Birmingham here.
+You can book a spot onto any of the Birmingham and/or London cohorts here.

 The aim of this course is to develop skills in leadership in safeguarding